GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 1. Install `ta-liberty-pipeline-pro` pipeline.

 Here we are going to use the custom tekton pipeline created in the namespace `ta-liberty-pipeline-pro`.
-You can skipp this step, if it is already installed.
+You can skip this step, if it is already installed.

-To install the pipeline you can refer the link [Installing ta-liberty-pipeline](https://github.com/GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline)
+To install the pipeline you can refer the link [Installing ta-liberty-pipeline](https://github.com/GandhiCloud/tekton/tree/master/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline)

 2. Open Add Webhook page